ptbsare/home-assistant-addons/sherpa-onnx-tts-stt/DOCS.md

 ## Models

-STT Models are automatically downloaded from [Github](https://github.com/k2-fsa/sherpa-onnx/releases/tag/asr-models) and put into `/stt-models`.
+STT Models are automatically downloaded from [STT Model list on Github](https://github.com/k2-fsa/sherpa-onnx/releases/tag/asr-models) and put into `/stt-models`.

-TTS Models are automatically downloaded from [Github](https://github.com/k2-fsa/sherpa-onnx/releases/tag/tts-models) and put into `/tts-models`.
+TTS Models are automatically downloaded from [TTS Model list on Github](https://github.com/k2-fsa/sherpa-onnx/releases/tag/tts-models) and put into `/tts-models`.

 ## Configuration